leowilkin/wise-tools/README.md

 - `*://wise.com/recipients/*` - To run on Wise recipient pages
 - `*://*.wise.com/recipients/*` - To run on all Wise subdomains

 Grabs ID from the Send button next to it which has the ID within it.
-If it doesn't find it there, it has a sneak around `NEXT_PUBLIC`.

 ## Security